 Registered Student Organizations contribute to the vibrant student community at Marquette University Law School.
 From dynamic speakers to social engagements, student organizations connect you with your peers and causes important to you.
 These organizations also provide numerous opportunities to meet speakers, attorneys, and judges who share your interests and can expose you to the law in practice.
-Scroll through our list of organizations below to find the one that suits you best and if you are a current student, you can click on the links to get contact information.

 Student Bar Association